CGJennings/se3docs/docs/um-release-notes.md

 ### Updates and changes

+* The `DefaultPortrait.setSyntheticEdgeLimit` method lets developers extend the edges of the portrait, similar to adding synthetic bleed margins to a `Sheet`.
 * Further work on rewriting the script libraries to use more modern JS and to pull out and improve documentation (see also next item).
 * [Improved scripting (JS) API documentation](assets/jsdoc/) is now in beta.
 This corrects and expands existing documentation, links to the Java API when relevant, and includes basic documentation for built-in JS objects (`Array`, `Function`, and so on).
 The [Typescript definition files](https://github.com/CGJennings/se3docs/tree/master/script-lib-types) used to generate these docs are included in the se3docs repository.
 Suggestions, corrections, and improvements welcome.
 The [original JS API documentation](assets/jsdoc-legacy/) is still available during the transition.
 * `StrangeEons.fileBugReport` updated to link to a partially completed contact form; this also affects the **Help/Report a Bug** menu item.